-5.1 Selection of $\mu\mu$ events
+5.1 Selection of μμ events

 In the first step of the embedding procedure, $\mu\mu$ events are selected from data.
-Although the selected muons might not necessarily originate from Z boson decays, $Z \to \mu\mu$ events are a natural target of this selection, which helps to identify genuine $\mu\mu$ events.
+Although the selected muons might not necessarily originate from Z boson decays, $Z \rightarrow \mu\mu$ events are a natural target of this selection, which helps to identify genuine $\mu\mu$ events.
 The selection should be tight enough to ensure a high purity of genuine $\mu\mu$ events and at the same time loose enough to minimize biases of the embedded event samples.
-The selection of the muons defines the minimal selection requirements to be used in the target analyses that are discussed in more detail in Section 5.3.
+The selection of the muons defines the minimal selection requirements to be used in the target analyses that are discussed in more detail in section 5.3.
 Inefficiencies of the reconstruction and selection of the muons due to the geometrical acceptance of the detector are estimated, giving correction factors which are applied to the final distributions.

-While strict isolation requirements help to increase the purity of prompt muons, e.g., from $Z \to \mu\mu$ decays, in the selection, they introduce a bias towards less hadronic activity in the vicinities of the embedded leptons that will appear more isolated than expected in data.
+While strict isolation requirements help to increase the purity of prompt muons, e.g., from $Z \rightarrow \mu\mu$ decays, in the selection, they introduce a bias towards less hadronic activity in the vicinities of the embedded leptons that will appear more isolated than expected in data.
 To minimize this kind of bias, which cannot be corrected by a scale factor, isolation requirements are omitted as much as possible.
-At the same time the selected phase space is desired to be as
+At the same time the selected phase space is desired to be as inclusive as possible for the embedded event samples to be applicable for a variety of target analyses.
+The loose selection in turn leads to an admixture of other processes in addition to $Z \rightarrow \mu\mu$ .
+This admixture and the consequences for the embedded event samples are carefully checked and assessed.